 You Must Have a Valid Lawsuit

-To be eligible for legal funding, the first requirement you have to meet is having a valid lawsuit.
+To be eligible for settlement funds, the first requirement you have to meet is having a valid lawsuit.
 You do not have to be in court, and in fact, most plaintiffs settle with the opposing party before ever reaching a courtroom.
 Nevertheless, you can only get pre-settlement legal funding if you pursue compensation through a lawsuit.

 You Must Have a Certain Case Type

-We provide pre-settlement funding to people hurt according to personal injury statutes.
+We provide settlement funds to people hurt according to personal injury statutes.
 Personal injury cases usually involve mental effects, bodily harm, or property damage.
-Some cases we’ve helped clients with litigation funding include:
+Some cases we’ve helped personal injury plaintiffs with settlement funds include:

 - Auto accidents